vipulnaik/wikipediaviews/README.md

 All these PHP files also include head.inc and toggler.inc from the style subdirectory.

-## A closer look at the data entry files and the inputdisplay subdirectory
+## A closer look at the data entry files and the inputDisplay subdirectory

 The data entry files themselves include other files, because of common structure to them.
-The included files, however, are in the inputdisplay folder (not publicly accessible over the web).
+The included files, however, are in the inputDisplay folder (not publicly accessible over the web).
 There is a two-level hierarchy of these files.

 * pageListEntry.inc: This file has the code for the text area for